-A vertically polarized, quarter-wavelength whip antenna provides the most reliable operation and greatest range.
-Shorter, loaded-type whip antennas are more attractive, compact and adequate for applications where the maximum possible distance is not required.
-Also, the loaded whips do not present the problems of height imposed by a full quarter-wavelength whip.
+A vertically polarized quarter-wavelength whip antenna provides the most reliable operation and greatest range.
+The shorter, loaded-type whip antennas are more attractive, compact and adequate for applications where the maximum possible distance is not required.
+Also the loaded whips do not present the problems of height imposed by the full quarter-wavelength whip.

 Mobile whip antennas utilize the metal body of the vehicle as a ground plane.

 When mounted at a corner of the vehicle they are slightly directional, in the direction of the body of the vehicle.
-For all practical purposes, however, the radiation pattern is nondirectional.
+For all practical purposes, however, the radiation pattern is non-directional.
 The slight directional characteristic will be observed only at extreme distances.
-A standard antenna connector (type SO 239) is provided on the transceiver for easy connection to a standard PL 259 cable termination.
+A standard antenna connector (Type SO-239) is provided on the transceiver for easy connection to a standard PL-259 cable termination.